mossbanay/Psychology-3-4/Notes/U3AOS1.md

 #### Werenicke's area

 - In 90% of people, Werenicke's area and Broca's area are both in the left hemisphere
-- Responsible for attaching meaning to what you hear and say
+- Responsible for attaching meaning to what you hear and say (comprehension)
 - Damage to Werenicke's area can result in impediment in speech and listening skills

 ##### Werenicke's aphasia